What is Data Assimilation?

 Simulations are based on modeling the real world, therefore, gaps between simulations and the real world are inevitable.
 Data assimilation fills in the gaps by integrating actual observation data into simulations, which enhances a simulation's accuracy.
 We are developing advanced algorithms for data assimilation on the K computer, based on our previous achievements in meteorological applications.
 Our research is contributing to improvement of large-scale meteorological simulations, as well facilitating broader applications of data assimilation.

-Forecasting Sudden Rainfall
+Prediction of Sudden Rainfall

 - Hydroelectric Dam Operation